 %GC=M1-M2M2×100

 where M1 is the preceding 10-year median and M2 is the subsequent 10-year median.
 Medians were used since they are a more robust estimator of central tendency than means (Rubino and McCarthy 2004).
 Site disturbance chronologies were constructed by averaging the individual disturbances series annually.
-To separate growth peaks produced by disturbance events and expressing stand-wise disturbances from those by climate, we considered a threshold of 50 % of GC and more than 50% of the individual trees displaying the same growth changes was considered a stand-wise disturbance (e.g. Gea-Izquierdo and Cañellas 2014).
+To separate growth peaks produced by disturbance events and expressing stand-wise disturbances from those by climate, we considered a threshold of 50 % of GC and more than 50% of the individual trees displaying the same growth changes (e.g. Gea-Izquierdo and Cañellas 2014).
 In addition, the forest and management history of our sampling sites was inferred from a detailed analysis of historical land-use changes.
 For this purpose, an exhaustive review of existing abundant historical documents was done to compile information about socio-economical activities affecting the studied forests (Table S4).

 Assessing ecosystem and tree individual resilience to drought

 To evaluate the effects of drought events on ecosystem resilience (using greenness data) and tree individual resilience (using BAI data) we used resilience indices proposed by Lloret and others (2011): resilience (Rs), resistance (Rt), and recovery (Rc).
 The Resistance index, estimated as the ratio between performance during and before the disturbance (Rt=Drought/PreDrought), quantifies the severity of the impact of the disturbance in the year it occurred.
 The Recovery index, computes as the ratio between performance after and during disturbance (Rc=PostDrought/Drought), represents the ability to recover from disturbance relative to its severity.
 Finally, the Resilience index (Rs=PostDrought/PreDrought) is the capacity to reach pre-disturbance performance levels.
 The values of these indices were computed for tree growth (BAI) and greenness (EVI mean) during each drought event.
 The predrought and postdrought values of each target variable (i.e. BAI or EVI) were computed as the mean value during a period of three years before and after the drought event respectively.
 A period of three years was chosen because we found similar results comparing periods of two, three and four years (Figure S6) and this length was used in other studies (e.g. Gazol and others 2018).
-To put in context in a longer-term the resilience observed for 2005 and 2012 drought events, as well as to test whether the resilience indices were ecologically meaningful, resilience metrics for BAI data were additionally computed for the most severe drought events since 1950 and compared them with drought severity (Figure 6, Table S3).
+To put in context in a longer-term the resilience observed for 2005 and 2012 drought events, as well as to test whether the resilience indices were ecologically meaningful, resilience metrics for BAI data were additionally computed for the most severe drought events since 1950 and compared with drought severity (Figure 6, Table S3).

 Statistical analysis

-For each of the three resilience indices studied, robust two-way ANOVAs were used to test for differences between drought events (2005 and 2012) and the studied oak populations (northern and southern aspects).
+For each of the three resilience indices studied we used robust two-way ANOVAs to test for differences between drought events (2005 and 2012) and the studied oak populations (northern and southern aspects).
 These tests were used because original and log-transformed data did not follow the assumptions of normality and homogeneity of variance (Wilcox 2012).
 Robust measures of central tendency (M-estimator based on Huber’s Psi) were used since they were close to the mean value in all cases (Wilcox 2012).
 When running the robust ANOVA test, data were bootstrapped 3000 times and trimmed automatically to control the potential influence of outliers.
 Post-hoc differences were assessed pairwise using a similar bootstrap test.
 All the robust ANOVA and post-hoc tests were carried out using the WRS2 package.
 The level of significance was set to 0.05 and adjusted for multiple comparisons.

 Results